-You can’t, of course, be chewing with nothing but a titanium rod, so once the implant is fully integrated we’re going to attach an abutment to it.
-This is a small post upon which we’ll attach an artificial tooth.
+You can’t, of course, be chewing with nothing but a titanium rod, so once the dental implant is fully integrated we’re going to attach an abutment to it.
+This is a small post upon which we’ll attach an artificial yet natural tooth.

 Who Can Get Dental Implants?

 Dental implants are best for patients who have very good oral health.
-In order to ensure that the implant is successful, you need healthy gums and a healthy jawbone.
-Gum infections and other oral health problems can compromise these facets of your mouth.
+In order to ensure that the dental implant is successful, you need healthy gums and a healthy jawbone.
+Gum infections and other oral health problems like bone loss, tooth loss, and bone deterioration can compromise these facets of your mouth.
 When there isn’t enough jawbone to complete an implant, we may advise you to get a bone graft.
 Otherwise, we might suggest another method of replacing your lost tooth (or teeth).